muratk3n/thirdwave/en/tweets/2020/week17e.md

 How to use sewage net for covid testing.

-Guy is right, the search (testing) steps be near log2 bcz you keep dividing the search space into two, the area gets small very fast.
+Guy is right, the search (testing) steps can be near log2 bcz you keep dividing the search space into two, the area gets small very fast.
 I guess this is the reverse of exponential growth, a reverse exp decrease (decay) so to speak.